Trump says he will nominate deputy to be new U.S. energy secretary

 Brouillette, who met with Trump on Friday, is expected to keep pushing the president’s policy of maximizing oil, gas and coal output while slashing regulations on energy facilities.

+“I don’t know of a single issue where he differs from the president,” McMonigle said.

-Reporting by Makini Brice, Timothy Gardner and Steve Holland; Editing by Sandra Maler and Alistair Bell
+Reporting by Makini Brice, Timothy Gardner and Steve Holland; Editing by Sandra Maler, Alistair Bell and Daniel Wallis